-- CCIP Authorized Representative/Superintendent will grant users full access and have final approval.
-Only one person per organization can be assigned to this role. - CCIP Fiscal Representative/Treasurer will grant users full access and access to submit project requests.
-Only one person per organization can be assigned to this role. - OEDS-R Organization Administrator will grant access to assign roles in the Ohio Educational Directory System. - Data Entry Funding CCIP will grant users update access to all funding applications. - Program Manager-21st Century Grant Department 21st CCLC team member will grant users access to the Compliance Monitoring System once awarded a grant.
+- CCIP Authorized Representative/Superintendent: Will Grant users full access and have final approval.
+Only one person per organization can be assigned to this role. - CCIP Fiscal Representative/Treasurer: Will grant users full access and access to submit project requests.
+Only one person per organization can be assigned to this role. - OEDS-R Organization Administrator: Will grant access to assign roles in the Ohio Educational Directory System. - Data Entry Funding CCIP: Will grant users updated access to all funding applications. - Program Manager-21st Century Grant Department 21st CCLC team members: Will grant users access to the Compliance Monitoring System once awarded a grant.
 Only one person per organization can be assigned to this role.
+This role is a required role for all subrecipients.

 Once the application draft is complete, only the assigned treasurer and superintendent/CCIP Authorized Representative can approve the draft applications.
 The Department does not receive the application until the superintendent/CCIP Authorized Representative "FINAL APPROVES" the application.
 Applicants should continue to improve the application while in "DRAFT" status.
 The application may be returned within the applicant organization at any level up to Final Approval.
 Once FINAL APPROVED and submitted by the superintendent/CCIP Authorized Representative, no changes can be made to the application.
 The Department will not return the application once it is Final Approved.
-The application will open Friday, March 24, 2023 and will close promptly at 5 p.m.
-EST Friday, April 28, 2023.
+The application will open Friday, March 4, 2024, and will close promptly at 5 p.m.
+EST Friday, April 5,2024.